JeffreySarnoff/ArbNumerics.jl/README.md

 Now you have the Arb C library and I can find it.

-Restart Julia.
-Do this: `using Pkg; Pkg.add("ArbNumerics"); Pkg.build("ArbNumerics"); using ArbNumerics`.
+Restart Julia and do this: `using Pkg; Pkg.add("ArbNumerics"); Pkg.build("ArbNumerics"); using ArbNumerics`.

 There should not be any error messages.
 If there are, let me know.

 ## Constructors